Rinnegatamante/Alisa-Vita/README.md

 - After finishing a run, the video prior the main menu will stop working until app is rebooted.
 - On new runs, sometimes the backpack on Alisa won't disappear after the prologue.
 - The grab animation during the final boss is a bit glitchy (only visual).
+- There are some minor issues with lighting across the game.

 # How to Install